 This post begins a series on Kids and Chores!

-If you’d like help in this area of life or just need a fresh, grace-filled perspective on kids and chores, enter your first name and email in the box below and click “Count Me In”!
+If you’d like help in this area of life or just need a fresh, grace-filled perspective on kids and chores, I hope you’ll read these posts!